Back Issues of Language in India - From 2001

 Thanks, my dear friend!
 You are most welcome to send articles for publication in Language in India www.languageinindia.com.
-Our Board of Editors consists of distinguished linguists with many years of contributions to Indian Linguistics.
+Our Board of Editors consists of distinguished linguists and and an economist with many years of contributions to Indian Linguistics and humanities.
 We will evaluate every article before we accept any for publication.
 We are very happy that you did a good job in your last article.

 Please write to us for detailed Guidelines.

 Language in India www.languageinindia.com is an international online monthly research journal, and is indexed in four major international databases: EBSCOHost, ProQuest (Linguistics and Language Behavior Abstracts), MLA International Bibliography and Gale Research.
 Thus, your research is available in University Libraries all over the world for others to read and cite.
-The journal receives around 425,000 visits every month and is accessed in over 75 countries.
+The journal is accessed all over the world.
 Please check out the details given in the home page of the journal.

 You must do the following: